jesperfj/force-rest-api/README.md

     ApiConfig mycfg = new ApiConfig().setApiVersion(ApiVersion.V38);

-But the enum may not have the version you need and there is no particular benefit to using it compared to using a simple String.
+But the enum may not always have the version you need and there is no particular benefit to using it compared to using a simple String.

 ### Username / Password Authentication